-Another recent sequencing technology is the “Pacific Biosciences” (PacBio) protocol. <WHAT THE HELL IS IT?
-How does this differ from Illumina> While these reads tend to have an error rate far in excess of illumine sequencing (at approximately x / y nucleotides”, the benefit that PacBio sequencing has over Illumina is the read length.
-PacBio reads are on average X bp in length, #x the size of Illumina.
-Unfortunately, to run a single <lane> of PacBio, the cost is far greater per nucleotide than Illumina (how much?
+Another recent sequencing technology is the ‘Pacific Biosciences’ (PacBio) protocol. <WHAT THE HELL IS IT?
+How does this differ from Illumina> While these reads tend to have an error rate of 12.86% (approximately 1 in every 7 nt) (Quail et al. 2012) PacBio sequencing produces a longer read length than Illumina.
+PacBio reads are, on average, X bp in length.
+Whereas Illumina reads are only #x bp.
+Unfortunately, to run a single <lane> of PacBio, the cost per nucleotide is far greater than Illumina (how much?
 Check AGRF or others).
-The error rates for PacBio reads are also far in excess of Illumina reads, at around 12.86% (approximately 1 in every 7 nt) (Quail et al. 2012).

-NGS technology is also being updated and revolutionised even today.
-One such protocol is Moleculo sequencing, which boasts the ability to sequence a single molecule of DNA, making them very useful in instances where the quantity of sample to be sequences is very low (REFERENCE!). <Chemistry/ protocol of Moleculo?>
+NGS technology has been/is constantly being updated and revolutionised.
+For example, Moleculo sequencing boasts the ability to sequence a single molecule of DNA, which of benefit when the quantity of sample to be sequences is very low (REFERENCE!). <Chemistry/ protocol of Moleculo?>

 <Something else about Ion Torrent.
 How is this “Important”?
-Something about the MinION system and “Laboratory Bench top Sequencing”> <Chemistry/ protocol of Ion Torrent?>
+Something about the MinION system and ‘Laboratory Bench top Sequencing’> <Chemistry/ protocol of Ion Torrent?>

 Creating a de novo assembly

-While the cost of creating next generation sequencing information has dropped dramatically in the last 15 years, only a fraction of the organisms on Earth have had their genome sequenced.
-This includes model organisms such as C. elegans, Drosophila melanogaster (fruit fly) (Adams et al. 2000), Arabidopsis, as well as other important species, such as the endangered Giant Panda (Li et al. 2010) and the platypus (Warren et al. 2008).
+While the cost of creating next generation sequencing information is significantly less that it was 15 years ago, only a fraction of the organisms on Earth have had their genome sequenced.
+Those sequenced include model organisms such as C. elegans, Drosophila melanogaster (fruit fly) (Adams et al. 2000), Arabidopsis, and important species, such as the endangered Giant Panda (Li et al. 2010) and the platypus (Warren et al. 2008).
 The oldest and most common method of creating a de novo genome is overlapping short reads to create contigs of consensus nucleotides (Peltola et al. 1984; Huang & Madan 1999; Li et al. 2008).
-While this method can be effective, because each read must be compared with every other to find the best possible match.
-While subsequence “seeds” can be samples from a short read to find initial candidate overlaps to extend, these algorithms tend to scale quadratically.
+This method can be effective because each read must be compared with every other to find the best possible match.
+While subsequence ‘seeds’ can be samples from a short read to find initial candidate overlaps to extend, these algorithms tend to scale quadratically.
 Therefore, without some way of filtering out unsuitable or duplicate reads, running the algorithm to create a de novo assembly soon becomes prohibitively time consuming.

 An alternate method proposed for de novo assembly is the creation of de brujin graphs to traverse multiple reads. <Describe how it works (Pevzner et al. 2001)> This methodology is much more computationally efficient when compared to the traditional overlapping method.
 Algorithms that are based around the De Brujin method include Velvet (Zerbino & Birney 2008), ABySS (Simpson et al. 2009), SOAPDeNovo2 (Luo et al. 2012) and BioKanga (unpublished, http://sourceforge.net/projects/biokanga/).